DreamOfTheRedChamber/leetcode/README.md

 ##### Between array and collections <a id="basics-type-conversions-array-and-collections"></a>
 * Array to collections
   + To convert array of reference types into collections, there is an API Arrays.asList().
 Then List collection could be easily casted to set/map collections.
+  + To convert array of primtive types into collections, need to do it manually.
 ```java
 Element[] array = { new Element(1), new Element(2), new Element(3) };